 To learn more about the Community Options Program, contact your local COP agency.
 Your local aging office is a good source of information for older people as well.

-The Wisconsin Bureau of Managed Care, in the DHS Division of Long Term Care, coordinates the Community Options Program.
+The Bureau of Adult Long Term Care Services in the Division of Medicaid Services coordinates the Community Options Program.